membrane-systems/PCAlipids/tutorial/tutorial.md

 5. concatenated2_FALL.xtc - trajectory corresponding to the second simulation
 6. average2_FALL.pdb - average structure for concatenated2_FALL.xtc

-Now we are ready to perform PCA analysis on the united trajectory and compare the simulations.
+Now we are ready to perform PCA analysis on the concatenated trajectory and to compare the simulations.

 #### Step2: Comparing the conformational spaces for different simulations

-To compare the available conformations for different simulations we could apply different kinds of analysis:
+To compare the available conformations for different simulations we can apply different kinds of analysis:
 * Direct comparison of covariance matrices
 * Comparison of the sets of eigenvectors
 * Comparison of the PDFs of the trajectory projections on the PCs